Anger Management Failures

-Ordinary anger is a response to frustration and impediments to:
+Ordinary anger arises from impediments to:

-• Task performance (the screw repeatedly drops out of the picture hanger before you can tighten it)
+- Task performance (The screw repeatedly drops out of the picture hanger before you can tighten it.)

-• Interest or relaxation (someone is talking while you're trying to read or a lawn mower wakes you up too early)
+- Interest or relaxation (Someone is talking while you’re trying to read or a lawn mower wakes you up too early.)

-• Enjoyment (someone is reading when you would like to talk).
+- Enjoyment (Someone is reading when you would like to talk.)

 Instead of doing something that will raise self-value (being nice to someone they love, for example, or finding a better screw driver), they blame their lowered self-value on someone else, which makes them want to devalue in return: